 The identity of social pedagogy is in its values and approaches to work with people.
-It has developed as a coherent modern profession over the last 50 years.
-As an academic discipline, the theoretical foundation draws from related disciplines throughout the ages.
-These include sociology, psychology, philosophy, education, medicine, politics and law.
+As an academic discipline, the theoretical foundation draws from related fields, such as sociology, psychology, philosophy, education, medicine, politics and law.

 In addition, social pedagogy includes practical and creative activities such as sport, outdoor activities, music and arts.
-This does not restrict the application of social pedagogy to so-called direct work, but rather prompts us to reconsider our approach to social interaction with service users in all dimensions of work in social care and social work.
+This does not restrict the application of social pedagogy to so-called direct work, but rather prompts us to reconsider our approach to social interaction with service-users in all aspects of work in social care and social work.

 As an approach with a humanist value-base, social pedagogy offers a coherent way of thinking and working across complex systems.
 The social pedagogical setting or practice is held within an institutional context, which in turn is part of the wider community and society, including the political context.
 Theory underpins practice, both practice and theory link to policy, and research informs all areas.